FGBarro/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-this repo is just for practice
+this repo is just for practice.Addtional texts